githubuser20152014/link-saver/README.md

 1. Click the Link Saver icon in your browser toolbar
 2. Click the + button to save the current page
-3. View your saved links organized by tabs
+3. View your saved links:
+   - Recent: Shows latest 10 saved links
+   - Favorites: Shows links marked with star
+   - All: Shows complete link history
+4. Manage your links:
-4. Click any saved link to open it in a new tab
+   - Click any link to open it in a new tab
+   - Click the star icon to add/remove from favorites
+   - Click the trash icon to delete a link

 ## Project Structure